Last Updated: May 20, 2023

-If you were wondering “What are millennials buying,” well, it isn’t houses.
-According to a research report by the Urban Institute, only about one-third of millennials are homeowners.
-In comparison, 60.4% of gen Xers and 75.0% of baby boomers are homeowners.
+If you were wondering, “What are millennials buying,” well, it isn’t houses.
+According to a research report, less than half of millennials are homeowners.
+In comparison, 69.1% of gen Xers and 78.8% of baby boomers possess a house.

-And it doesn’t come as a surprise considering the house market crash in 2008.
+And it doesn’t come as a surprise considering the property market crash in 2008.
 As history has taught us, bubbles and finances don’t mix.
 And the 2008 housing bubble seems to have affected older millennials the most, as they have now become a generation of renters.
-Not to mention the impact your student loan debts can have on your ability to buy a house.
+Not to mention the impact your student loan debts can have on the ability to buy a house.

-Besides the decrease in the general homeownership rate, there is also a delay in buying houses.
-A large number of millennials in the US postpone buying a house until they have adequate savings.
+Besides the low general homeownership rate, there is also a delay in buying houses.
+A large number of millennials in the US postpone buying a home until they have adequate savings.
 The delay can also be attributed to the fact that people nowadays aren’t in a rush to get married and settle down.
-The percentage of millenials buying houses at ages 25 to 34 is around 9% lower than that of baby boomers and gen Xers.

 2. Millennials will have spent more than $90,000 on rent before they reach 30.

 This wasn’t the case for previous generations.
 Baby boomers and gen Xers had better salaries in their twenties.
-Baby boomers spent around 36% of their salaries on rent, while millennials spend around 45%.
+Baby boomers spent around 36% of their wages on rent, while millennials spend approximately 45%.
 Gen Xers also had it a bit better, with 41% of their salary going to rent.

-Some millennial spending statistics show that this generation is more focused on experiences rather than stuff.
-According to the 2019 Modern Wealth Index Survey done by Schwab, almost half of millennials would spend money they don’t have to catch up with friends.
+Some millennial spending statistics show that this generation is about “nownership” — focused on experiences rather than stuff.

 If there is one thing you need to know about millennial spending habits, it is that they like to splurge on, “excuse me, a damn fine cup of coffee,” as fictional FBI agent Dale Cooper of Twin Peaks fame would put it.